DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

 # React Components - Create a Custom Theme

 ## Motivation
 [React Components](https://devexpress.github.io/devextreme-reactive/react/) are shipped with modern themes and can be easily customized.
-However, there are situations when you need to develop your own theme, for example, when the design guidelines of your site go against the Bootstrap or Material UI guidelines.
+However, there are situations when you need to develop your own theme, for example, when the design guidelines of your site go against the Bootstrap or Material-UI guidelines.

 ## How Themes Work
 A theme contains only the representation logic.
 All the internal routines are encapsulated in plugins and contained in core packages: `dx-react-grid`, `dx-react-scheduler`, and `dx-react-chart`.
 A core package exports "bare" UI plugins that a theme package can fill with visual components via [Render Props](https://reactjs.org/docs/render-props.html).
 Essentially, a theme is a set of React UI components delivered to plugins.
 To stylize a plugin, you just need to provide necessary components to it.